Prospect for measurement of the CP-violating phase $\phi_s$ in the $B_{s}\rightarrow J/\psi \phi$ channel at a future Z factory: Estimation of precision on the future factory

 \subsection{Decay time resolution}

-The resolution of $\phis$ is affected by the inaccurate determination of the decay time.
-The proper decay time of the $B_s$ is calculated from the vertex position and transverse momentum of the $B_s$ as:
+The precision of $\phis$ is affected by the inaccurate determination of the decay time.
+The proper decay time for the $B_s$ meson is determined using the decay vertex position and the transverse momentum of the $B_s$ as follows:

+where $r = \sqrt{x^2+y^2}$ represents the $B_s$ decay vertex position in the transverse plane, $p_{\mathrm{T}}$ denotes the transverse momentum of the $B_s$ meson, and $m_s$ represents the mass of the $B_s$.
+The $B_s$ decay vertex is constructed from the four tracks from the $B_s$ decay.
+It is assumed that the primary vertex, the production point of the $B_s$, is located at the origin.
+The resolution for determination of the primary vertex is considered negligible, given that the abundance of tracks available to reconstruct the primary vertex far exceeds those available for determining the $B_s$ decay location.

+The decay point of the $B_s$ meson is determined by minimizing the $\chi^2$ value, which is calculated as the sum of the squares of the shortest distances from the vertex to each of the four helical tracks.
+This technique is an adaptation of the method described in Ref.~\cite{Fruhwirth:2020zbo}.

+To simplify the minimization process, the helical track is approximated as a straight line that is tangent to the helix at point $ P^{(0)}$.
+This point $P^{(0)}$ is the closest to a reference point on the helix.
+In this algorithm, the true decay vertex of $B_s$ is used as the reference point, denoted by $v_{\text{ref}}$.

+Subsequently, each of the tracks is parameterized by a point $r_i$ and a direction $a_i$.
+Consequently, the minimization process is replaced by the solving of a matrix equation